Holland's Leaguer (brothel)

 Holland's Leaguer was the name of a Dutch English brothel in London between 1603 and January 1632.
 It has been referred to as the most famed brothel in 17th-century England.
 "Legeur" means military encampment.

-It was an expensive establishment with King James I of England and George Villiers, 1st Duke of Buckingham, among its clients.
+It was an expensive establishment with King James I of England and George Villiers, 1st Duke of Buckingham, allegedly among its clients, though this stems from later sources.
 The brothel was owned and managed by Elizabeth "Bess" Holland.
 She may have been married to one of the Holland family, notorious figures in the Elizabethan underworld.
 Popular rumour linked the house specifically with Dutch prostitutes.
 The brothel modelled itself on the Schoen Majken (The Lovely Little Maiden) in Brussels.
 It provided luxurious surroundings, good food, clean linen and 'modern' plumbing.

 Location

 Holland's Leaguer was located in a former manor house in Old Paris Garden, Southwark, by the Thames.
 Located in Bankside, part of the Liberty of the Clink it was beyond the control of the London civil authorities.
 The manor house, once owned by the Knights Templar, was leased to Holland by Lord Hunsden in 1603.
 It was surrounded by a moat and had a drawbridge and portcullis.
 Although Henry VIII had suppressed the Bankside whorehouses in the 1540s, this was only a temporary measure.